 - We know many of you have moved to virtual meetings.
 UNH Extension regularly holds meetings using Zoom.
 Here are our best practices for hosting a meeting and participating in a meeting.

-1 Million Cups and Twin State Innovation are free monthly events, in Concord and Claremont respectively, to connect entrepreneurs with each other and their community, provide a space for them to tell their story, and help them collaborative solve the challenges they face.
-This month, these events will be going virtual.
-Join us on Zoom using the links below.
+1 Million Cups is a free monthly event in Concord to connect entrepreneurs with each other and their community, provide a space for them to tell their story, and help them collaborative solve the challenges they face.
+The event has gone virtual If you want to attend 1 Million Cups Central NH’s May meeting please fill out this very quick registration and we will then send you the Zoom link: https://unh.az1.qualtrics.com/jfe/form/SV_3guyWWx4NZCCIqp